zerospeech/zerospeech2017/README.md

 The parallelisation of our program relies on a module from Python's standard library called *multiprocessing.py* which can be a bit unstable.
-If you experience problems when running the evaluation, try requiring only one cpu to avoid using this module altogether.
+If you experience problems when running the evaluation, try requiring only one CPU to avoid using this module altogether.

 ## Licence